 We’ve found the Uber drivers to be super friendly in Cabo, and this ride sharing transportation option is a safe, cheap and convenient way to get around.

-For example, when we stock up on groceries at the Selecto Super Chedraui grocery store in the Puerto Paraiso Mall, we regularly take Uber back to our Medano Beach accommodation – at a cost of about $5 USD.
+For example, when we stock up on groceries at the Selecto Super Chedraui grocery store in the Puerto Paraiso Mall, we regularly take Uber back to our Medano Beach accommodation – at a cost of about $7 USD (plus tip).

-Another example: A trip down the Tourist Corridor from Cabo San Lucas to San Jose del Cabo costs about $40 USD.
+Another example: A trip along the Tourist Corridor from Cabo San Lucas to San Jose del Cabo costs about $40 USD.

 Be aware, however, that the taxi drivers in Cabo don’t like Uber.